 With a spouse or life partner, you can also merge your social networks.
 So once you’re married or living together your social network can instantly increase in size.

 It is nice to know that you always have a person to go out to dinner with, go on a vacation with, or shop for a new refrigerator with.
 It’s comforting to know that you’ll never spend a holiday alone, go to your company’s annual holiday party alone, or recover from an illness alone.

-Whether you’re going through bad or good times, you will always have a companion to share your burden and your joy!
+Whether you’re going through bad or good times, you will always have a companion to share your burden and your joy with!
 There will rarely be lapses in receiving support, encouragement, and love.

 There are of course advantages and disadvantages to both.
 When you’re married or living with someone, there are unwritten rules of obligation.
 You’re obligated to help even when you don’t have the time, go on a cruise when you’d prefer a quiet vacation in the mountains, or attend a dinner party with people you do not like.

 When you’re an unattached single, you make all the decisions on what you will and will not do.
-This is not so easy to do when you’re are married or living with someone, unless they are a very evolved and secure person.
+This is not so easy to do when you are married or living with someone unless they are a very evolved and secure person.